crisisking/udbraaains/README.md

 Requirements
 ------------
 Python requirements can be found in requirements.txt.
 UDBraaains is based on the [Django web framework](http://djangoproject.com) and utilizes [jQuery](http://jquery.com) for its Javascript needs.
-We also use [Skybot](https://github.com/underisk/skybot) as our IRC bot.
-It's an out-of-date fork of the [Skybot Project](https://github.com/rmmh/skybot).
+Our [IRC bot](https://github.com/underisk/skybot) is an out-of-date fork of the [Skybot Project](https://github.com/rmmh/skybot).

-Redis is required to run the project, as it is used directly by Celery tasks and view code.
+[Redis](http://redis.io) is required to run the project, as it is used directly by [Celery](http://celeryproject.org) tasks and view code.
 Redis sets are used for tile update scheduling, so this wart is not likely to be removed in the near-future.

 Though not direct requirements, the Goon-run server uses [gunicorn](http://gunicorn.org) with [nginx](http://nginx.org) as a web server, and [PostgreSQL](http://www.postgresql.org) as a database.